What is Morphological Segmentation?

 Although morphological segmentation is essential to NLP, it also presents several challenges.

-One of the significant challenges is the ambiguity that arises from homonyms, words with multiple meanings based on the context in which they are used.
+One significant challenge is the ambiguity that arises from homonyms, words with multiple meanings based on their context.

-Another challenge is the complexity of languages with rich morphological systems where words can be compounded, inflected, or agglutinated.
-This can make developing and applying consistent analysis rules across different languages difficult.
+Another challenge is the complexity of languages with rich morphological systems where words can be compounded, inflected, or agglutininated.
+This can make it difficult to develop and apply consistent analysis rules across different languages.

 Segmenting Objects in a Scene